‘Premium experience platform’ Seat Unique raises $19m in extended funding round - Music Business Worldwide

-Though the ticketing business has come to be dominated in many markets by a handful of large players like Ticketmaster and AEG, there’s no shortage of startups looking to bite into the giants’ market share.
+Though the ticketing business has come to be dominated in many markets by a handful of large players like Live Nation-owned Ticketmaster and AEG’s AXS, there’s no shortage of startups looking to bite into the giants’ market share.

 Among them is Seat Unique, a London-headquartered “premium experience platform” that’s carving out a niche for itself with VIP tickets and hospitality packages for music, sport, cultural and theatrical events.